samarth2002/PROJECT-BOOST/README.md

 # PROJECT-BOOST
-A game which involves going from  start to destination using simple fyling controls
+A game which involves going from  start to destination.